LLNL-Collaboration/uiuc2015/README.md

 In ssl case, returns a port and generates a certificate and returns its path

 #####-l, --load *job_id*
-Returns a job information about given job\_id
+Returns a job information about given "job\_id"

 #####-v, --verify *job_id* *secret*
-Verifies the “secret” with a secret matching the job\_id in connections.txt
+Verifies the “secret” with a secret matching the "job\_id" in connections.txt

 Client.py
 ----------